 I think we managed to go on holiday every year as we were able to use a caravan that was parked at Llanddulas in North Wales.
 My father had made the caravan for his boss and so was able to use it when no-one else needed it.
 We would travel by train to Abergele, having sent our luggage off in a big trunk in advance.
 My father only had one week’s paid holiday but my mother and I would stay for longer.
 I remember seeing the large concrete obstacles on the beach to prevent the enemy from landing.

 On several occasions my mother took me to Chippenham where her sister and her children lived.
 My main memory of Bristol station was that it was where I swallowed a plum stone!
-I also remember the train stopping a lot when air raids were taking place over that city.
+I also remember the train stopping frequently when air raids were taking place over that city.
 I used to get bored and tried pressing buttons on the blinds to get the train to move.
 The trains, like houses, had blackout blinds.
 One of the highlights of a Christmas visit was a visit to the pantomime in Bath.

-My parents heard that the war had ended in Europe just after I had gone to bed.
+My parents heard that the war was about to end in Europe just after I had gone to bed.
 I heard them talking about it to a neighbour and asked if I could join them as it was a special time, but they didn’t agree to my request.
 This was not the only time I missed out.
 I very much wanted to hear Winston Churchill speak from the train he was going to spend the night on at a railway siding near to our local station.
 One of my parents went to hear him but nothing was going to change my bedtime!